Stewarts Point, California: Stewarts Point Hotel

 The Stewarts Point Hotel, adjacent to the present day Stewarts Point Store, was the second hotel built in the Salt Point Township.
-John and Andrew Fisk, built the hotel between 1870 and 1872.
+Brothers John Colt Fisk and Andrew Fisk built the hotel between 1870 and 1872.
 This is the only hotel that was built on the Sonoma Coast in the 1800s that is still standing today.
-The hotel closed in 1925, and has remained a private residence for the Richardson family.
+The hotel closed in 1925, and has remained a private residence since then.

 Stewarts Point School

 The Stewarts Point School District, along with the Salt Point School District, were the original school districts in the township.
 The schoolhouse south of the Stewarts Point store was built in the 1880s.
-There was another building behind the store that served as a schoolhouse prior to the one built in the 1880s.
+There was another building behind the store that served as a schoolhouse prior to the one built in the 1880s located north of the Stewarts Point Store.